Windows OS Hub

 list all Lenovo_BiosSetting using powershell

-Let’s check if the password to access BIOS is set on your Lenovo computer:
+Let’s check if the BIOS password is set on your Lenovo computer:

 (gwmi -Class Lenovo_BiosPasswordSettings -Namespace root\wmi).PasswordState

-If the command returned 0, then the password to enter BIOS is not set.
+If the command returned 0, then the BIOS security password is not set.

 powershell Lenovo_BiosPasswordSettings